Oastlers School Vision Statement for Music

 Music has the distinct ability of integrating many different subject areas all at once.
 Not only does music education allow children to develop their musical skills, it also gives them the opportunity to work on their maths skills, reading and writing skills, science skills, and history knowledge.
 For example, time signatures in music are an excellent way to incorporate fractions, and lyric analysis and song-writing allows learners to work on their reading abilities.
 All learners expand their musical and general vocabularies, improve their problem solving abilities, and their ability to theorise through interpreting and understanding music.

 Music can be an excellent way to relieve stress, which is significant for learners who may feel overwhelmed by schoolwork or even their everyday lives.
 Music can reduce burnout and improve mood states.
 At Oastlers School, we never forget that most learners really enjoy music.
-This is not the most important reason why music is therapeutic, but it’s the icing on the cake.
+This is not the most important reason why we place so much importance in the subject, but it’s the icing on the cake.

 IN THIS SECTION